H. C. Verma

-Harish Chandra Verma (born 03 April 1952), popularly known as hcv, is an Indian experimental physicist, author and emeritus professor of the Indian Institute of Technology Kanpur (IIT Kanpur).
-In 2021, he was awarded the Padma Shri, the fourth highest civilian award, by the Government of India for his contribution to Physics.
+Harish Chandra Verma (born 3 April 1952), popularly known as HCV, is an Indian experimental physicist, author and emeritus professor of the Indian Institute of Technology Kanpur.
+His high order thinking based numericals in his book “Concepts of Physics” is nationwide famous for its difficulty and importance in competitive exams.
+In 2021, he was awarded the Padma Shri, the fourth highest civilian award, by the Government of India for his contribution to Physics Education.
 His field of research is nuclear physics.

-He has authored several schools, undergraduate and graduate level textbooks, including but not limited to the most popular and most reputed two-volume Concepts of Physics, extensively used by students appearing for various high-level competitive examinations.
+He has authored several school, undergraduate and graduate level textbooks, including but not limited to the most popular and most notably the two-volume Concepts of Physics, extensively used by students appearing for various high-level competitive examinations.

 He has co-founded Shiksha Sopan, a social upliftment organization for economically weaker children living near the campus of IIT Kanpur.
 He has dedicated himself in training young minds in the field of Physics.
 He has immensely contributed to popularising Physics education among Indian students and teachers by conducting lectures and experimental demonstrations.

 He has been awarded the Maulana Abul Kalam Azad Shiksha Puruskar by the Bihar state government.

 Early life and study

-Verma obtained his B.Sc. degree at the Patna Science College.
-He obtained his M.Sc. and Ph.D. at the Indian Institute of Technology (IIT), Kanpur.
+Verma was born on 3 April 1952 to Ganesh Prasad Verma, a teacher and Ramvati Verma in Darbhanga, Bihar.
+He obtained his B.Sc. degree at the Patna Science College.
+Then he obtained M.Sc. and Ph.D. at the IIT Kanpur.